StephanHCB/go-mailer-service/README.md

 - Smaller binary, much smaller dependencies footprint

-## Fulfilling the Requirements with Gin
+## Fulfilling the Requirements with Gin and Chi

 ### Requirement: Configuration